lalwanivikas/lalwanivikas.github.io/_posts/2015-11-03-toy-calculator.md

 ---
 layout: blog
-title: Basic Calculator
+title: Toy Calculator
 day: 3
 ---

+Note: toy calculator is buggy.
+For accuate answers you should check out [a little better version](http://vikaslalwani.com/projects/calculator/).

 Today's task was to make a basic calculator in HTML/CSS/JS.
 It looks very easy from the outside but is actually quite complex.
 Plan was to let a user enter any string and then evaluate it to display the final result.
 But I was able to only implement a subset of this functionality as parsing a complex string, is well, complex.

 In its current shape you can enter only a string consisting of one type of operator to get the correct result.

-You can try the app here: [http://vikaslalwani.com/projects/calculator/](http://vikaslalwani.com/projects/calculator/).
+You can try the app here: [http://vikaslalwani.com/projects/toy-calculator/](http://vikaslalwani.com/projects/toy-calculator/).

 Key Points
 ---